 (3) A research summary limited to 500 words single-spaced on a single A4 page (12-point Times New Roman font) detailing Purpose, brief Intro, Method, Results, and Discussion/Implications.
 The summary can include up to two Tables and/or Figures (that’s 2 in total) and/or extracts from qualitative interview transcripts that are not included in the word count and may be included on additional pages.
 A reference list is not required.
 Omit the author’s name and school affiliation within the research summary and abstract, BUT include the title of the submission in the header of every page.

-We regret that late submissions will not be considered.
+Unfortunately, late submissions will not be considered.

 - Up to six finalists will be chosen based on the merits of the entire application.
 In previous years, finalists have submitted applications based on projects that [a] are programmatic (i.e., multi-study papers that build on each other), [b] theoretically innovative, and [c] communicate the implications (theoretical and/or practical) of the results.